On this page

 How much compensation for wages can you claim?

-Based on your application, the Employee Insurance Agency (UWV) will pay you an advance of 80% of the expected compensation.
+Based on your application, the Employee Insurance Agency (UWV) will pay you an advance of the expected compensation.
 The actual turnover loss will be determined afterwards.
-When determining the definitive compensation, a correction can be made, if there has been a decrease in wages.

 How to apply?

 You can apply for NOW (6th application period, in Dutch) from 26 July through 30 September 2021.
 You apply for NOW to the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV).
 Read more on how to apply on UWV's website (in Dutch, includes video).

 Please note: if your company is located in Limburg and has suffered turnover loss as a result of the Limburg floods, you may also apply for NOW support.